 Employees of institutions of higher education or a related or affiliated nonprofit entity, as well as those employed, or who will be employed, by a nonprofit research organization or a governmental research organization are exempt from the cap.
-There is also a quota of 20,000 H-1B visas for foreign workers with a Master’s or higher level degree from a U.S. academic institution.
+There is also a quota of 20,000 H-1B visas for foreign workers with a U.S. Master’s or higher level degree.
 Such persons are statutorily exempted from the annual cap.
-See our Booklet for more details here.
+See our Blog for more details here.

 If you are interested in obtaining an H-1B, or for more information, please contact us here.

 J-1 Trainee/Internship Visa

 The J-1 visa is a temporary training (for up to 18 months) or internship visa (12 months) for foreign nationals who wish train in their chosen career or profession in the U.S. for a maximum of 18 months (12 months in the catering industry, unless managerial).
 The purpose of this visa is to foster understanding and share business models between the U.S. and other countries so an underlying requirement is that candidates intend to return to their home country at the end of the training/internship period.
 Contrary to popular perception, one may train at any time during one’s career, so this visa is not limited to newly qualified or young people.
 A college degree is not necessary and there is no annual quota for this visa category.
 See our e-Guide for more details here.

 Irish graduates may avail of a 12-month Intern J-1 Work and Travel visa to allow them to work and travel in the US for a maximum of 12 months, after which an H-1B or other category of work visa will be required for those who wish to remain working in the US.

 For more information on applying for a J-1 visa, please contact us here.